jarviscog/jarviscog.github.io/content/posts/hong-kong-stations.md

     attr=""
 >}}

-Above shows the upper and lower floor of three stations.
+Above shows the upper and lower floors of three stations.
 In the arrangement above, *any* transfer between the green and red lines only requires crossing the platform at the correct time.
 This isn't a new idea.
 Lots of other transit systems around the world provide this feature as well, however it's a feature that takes a considerable amount of planning and intention to get right.
 This, along with countless other features such as platform screen doors, amazing resources for people with disabilities, and the omnipresent Octopus Cards used for payment create a system that easily becomes world-class.